margold/networking-workshop/workshop-notes.md

 # Where is it used?
 e.g. python's httplib establishes http connections using sockets, and is in turn used by urllib2.Request; requests library (popular 3rd party library) uses sockets to establish connections as well; look for `import socket`; urllib is in turn used by cherrypy (a small python web framework) and others

-# Workshop
-Alena Kuczynski, Rachel, Ye Eun, there were a couple guys I don't remember said I will announce it start of next week